pbon98/pbon98.github.io/projects.md

     />
 </p>

 * <u>About</u>: I created this project on free-code-camp.
-This was a fun project because it helped me better understand CSS and designing.
+This was a fun project because it helped me better understand CSS and web designing.

 ## Nutrition Label
 <p align="center">